ELEMENTs-JP/ELEMENTs.Environment/README.md

 - Search Box, Search Filter, Search Result List, Search Drop Down, etc.
 - Tab Control with TabItem, Accordion with Items, etc.
 - Sidebar with 6 different orientations, etc.

+### PageLayouts
+PageLayouts are used to design the user interface of a single page.
+Please do not confuse PageLayouts with AppLayouts.
+The AppLayouts design the entire application and are to be understood as MasterPage.
+PageLayouts design a single page by providing individual areas where individual components can be inserted.
+The following PageLayouts are currently available:
+- Empty, App, Website, etc.
+- Portfolio, Category, etc.
+- PrintPreview, List, EditView, etc.
+- Profile, Dashboard, etc.

 ### Components
 Components are not yet finished user interfaces.
 In terms of size, they are somewhere between a small or larger control and a small user interface.
 In the vast majority of cases, a component can be used to implement a small use case.
 Here are a few examples: